 16 is the wheel rim diameter code

-A two-digit code reflecting the maximum load-carrying capacity of the tyre.
+A two- or three-digit code reflecting the maximum load-carrying capacity of the tyre.
 By law this must be equal to or greater than the original equipment specification or, for heavy commercial vehicles, the axle plated weight.

 A letter that signifies the maximum safe operating speed of the tyre.
 UK law only requires that tyres are capable of meeting the national speed limit.
 However, the Speed Symbol is not only an indicator of the tyre’s maximum speed capability, but also of its suitability for use on high-performance vehicles.
 In most other European countries, the speed symbol of replacement tyres must by law be at least equal to that of the original equipment tyres.